A College Student’s Guide To Avoiding The Freshman 15

 The Centers for Disease Control and Prevention recommend that college-aged individuals get between seven and 10 hours of sleep per 24-hour period.
 If that seems impossible, follow the suggestions in our guide to sleeping better HERE.

-For an all-in-one guide to exercise, nutrition, sleep, sex (yes, sex!), and overall better living—to get the most out of your college years and life beyond—check out Onnit founder and CEO Aubrey Marcus’ book, Own The Day, a New York Times best-seller.
+For an all-in-one guide to exercise, nutrition, sleep, sex (yes, sex!), and overall better living—to get the most out of your college years and life beyond—check out Onnit founder Aubrey Marcus’ book, Own The Day, a New York Times best-seller.